segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 >
 > [The Rise of the AI Engineer](https://www.latent.space/p/ai-engineer)

 **Aside:** _Attention is All You Need_ is the research paper by Google that introduced [transformers](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), the "T" in GPT.
-It's a Machine Learning hallmark, credited with paving the way for what eventually became OpenAI's ChatGPT.
+It's a Machine Learning hallmark that paved the way for what eventually became OpenAI's ChatGPT.
 {: .notice--info}

-Funny thing is, I actually told people to read that paper in my [AI learning resources guide](https://segunakinyemi.com/blog/ai-learning-resources/#diving-deep).
+Funny thing is, I actually told people to read that paper in my [AI learning guide](https://segunakinyemi.com/blog/ai-learning-resources/#diving-deep).
 But you know what?
 I was wrong.
 You don't need to go that deep to get paid in this field.
 You can, and should if you're _truly_ that passionate about AI, but to have a tech career both now and in the future, it's not a must.

-For me, for you, and for anyone who wants a tech career but isn't great at math or eager to pursue a PhD, being an AI Engineer?
+For me, you, and anyone wanting a tech career who isn't great at math or trying to get a PhD, our reaction to the rise of AI Engineers should be:

 <div class="meme-container">
   <div class="meme-wrapper">